Btaylor007/Ops401/read16.md

 Reading
 Lessons Learned from the Capital One Data Breach (PDF)

-What were the three commands used for the attack?
+1.What were the three commands used for the attack?
 Code for 3 commands used for the attack
 • Get Credentials - First command when executed obtained security credentials known as ****-WAF-Role account (an IAM account) for an elevated role access AWS Web Application Firewall (WAF)